Are annual reviews dead?

 “Make feedback normal, not a performance review.” – Ed Bastita

-For the newsworthy companies that stated they were ditching annual reviews, many of them simply supplemented the reviews with more frequent check-ins.
+For the newsworthy companies that stated they were ditching annual reviews, many of them simply supplemented their performance reviews with more frequent check-ins.
 Continuous feedback truly helps develop and motivate employees.

 With continuous feedback, employees will know where they stand.
 Studies show that fewer than half of the employees know where they stand concerning their performance.
 How can companies expect employees to perform well if employees don’t know if they are doing a good job?
 Continuous feedback helps clarify goals & expectations.

 Continuous feedback also allows the feedback to be timely.
-Once-a-year conversations will guarantee that the feedback will be vague and irrelevant once the employees hear about it.
+Once-a-year conversations will guarantee that the feedback will be vague and irrelevant once the employees hear about it (i.e, annual reviews can be a terrible way to assess employee performance if performance feedback is only addressed once a year).
 Ideally, the feedback should be in real-time so that employees can act on it ASAP.

 Finally, continuous feedback can create a better relationship between manager and employees.
 The good working relationship between employees and their manager can often get overlooked, but it has a direct effect on engagement and employee productivity (in fact, managers account for as much as 70% of variance in employee engagement scores)!